-Our Test the Water programme offers youngsters the chance to participate in a half-day sailing or watersports session.
-As well as covering aspects of water safety (vital for children living on an island), these sessions are designed to develop confidence and key skills including communication, resilience and team-work, through putting learners out of their comfort zone in a safe and supportive environment.
+Our “Test the Water” programme run by UKSA and funded entirely by individual and company donations gives every Year 6 child on the Isle of Wight the opportunity to participate in a half-day sailing or watersports session.
+As well as covering aspects of water safety (vital for children living on an island), these sessions are designed to develop confidence and key skills.
+These include communication, resilience, and team-work.
+Learners are pulled out of their comfort zone in a safe and supportive environment.

-In addition to the obvious learning benefits, we believe the Test the Water programme helps in terms of breaking down barriers on the Island; sailing is often viewed as an elitist sport– we are seeking to change this stigma locally, providing all youngsters with the opportunity to experience the thrill of sailing and watersports, regardless of their background.
+We believe the Test the Water programme helps in terms of breaking down barriers on the Island; sailing is often viewed as an elitist sport– we are seeking to change this stigma locally, providing all youngsters with the opportunity to experience the thrill of sailing and watersports, regardless of their background.